-Many horses are driven in a simple snaffle.
+Many horses are driven in a simple snaffle, a type of English riding bit.
 One of the most common driving snaffles is the half-spoon or half-cheek driving snaffle.
 But, there are some drivers who feel that their horse needs more bit in their mouth than a simple snaffle.
 That’s why bits like the Wilson snaffle were created.
 This is a snaffle bit, because it works only on the horse’s mouth, and does not apply pressure under the chin or over the poll as a curb bit does.
 As you’ll see though, the four rings of the Wilson snaffle bit can add a bit of extra pressure when used a certain way.

 Wilson snaffle bits have been around for a long time, and that’s why you find rusty old ones at auctions and flea markets.
 Those old rusty ones belong as decoration on a wall, not in your horse’s mouth.
 New ones are available, although you may have to order one or visit a store that specializes in driving equipment.

 The Wilson snaffle bit has been traditionally used as a driving bit.
 It is occasionally used on riding horses too.
 Some show jumpers use the bit, as they feel it gives them more control with a horse that pulls.
-Like any bit however, the severity is governed by the hands that use it.
-If the rider is heavy handed or rough with the horse’s mouth, the horse will learn to evade the aid, and may even misbehave in response to the pain.
-A more severe bit is not substitute for good schooling and may create more problems than it solves.
+Like any bit, however, the severity is governed by the hands that use it.
+If the rider is heavy-handed or rough with the horse’s mouth, the horse will learn to evade the aid, and may even misbehave in response to the pain.
+A more severe bit is no substitute for good schooling and may create more problems than it solves.

-The Wilson snaffle has two sets of rings rings.
+The Wilson snaffle has two sets of rings.
 This bit shown has a jointed mouthpiece although the Wilson snaffle can have a variety of different mouthpieces.
-Most common is a jointed mouth, but they can also have a straight or a twisted mouth piece.
-Twists can increase the severity.
+Most common is a jointed mouth, but they can also have a straight or a twisted mouthpiece.
+Twists can increase severity.
 Some horses may be uncomfortable carrying a bit with a straight mouthpiece.